-Over 3,500 km of waterways in the region have been assessed every five years since 1999 using the Index of Stream Condition (ISC) condition assessment method.
+Over 3,500 km of waterways in the North Central region were assessed in 1999 and 2004 using the Index of Stream Condition (ISC) assessment method (DSE 2011).
 In 2004 none of the region's waterway reaches were assessed to be in excellent condition.
 One reach was in good condition, 43 in moderate condition, 38 in poor and 15 reaches were found to be in very poor condition.
+The next statewide ISC assessment will be reported in late 2013.